spuder/openscad-dockerhub/README.md

 ### Limitations

 This container is only intended for command line usage of openscad (e.g. in a CI/CD pipeline or scripts to manipulate STL files).
 Running a full QT/X11 environment from docker is probably possible, but is outside the scope of this repo.
-(If you have the skills to get it working, pull request welcome).
+(If you have the skills to get it working, pull request welcome [github.com/spuder/openscad](https://hub.docker.com/repository/docker/spuder/openscad )).

+## Additional Resources

 https://github.com/openscad/openscad/issues/1798#issuecomment-997619408